raytopianprojects/DECADE--/SPEC.md

 - variables are stored on the DECADE-- stack, which is on the heap
 - the DECADE-- stack is of undefined size
 - The file extension for text files is \*.dcj, although it isn't enforced
+- No errors, only segfaults and undefined behavior

 # Standard Library